kvutien/Project-Machu-Picchu-2020/README.md

 # Advantages of _Machu Picchu_
 1. This will make "_Data as a Public Service_".
 Data collected by any social relief organisation are available and usable by others.
 Having the data on blockchain makes it trustable, open to the public and at the same time allows each _person in need_ to remain owner of his/her personal data, taking advantage of IPFS and of the _virtual personal secretary_.
-2. Using blockchain tokens allows *"Cash & Voucher Assistance"* programs (USD 5.6 Bn in 2019) to do micro-payments in full trust and reduced risk of corruption and theft, while at the same time avoid the high banking overhead when distributing small amounts of cash.
+2. Using blockchain tokens allows *"Cash & Voucher Assistance"* programs --USD 5.6 Bn in 2019-- to do micro-payments in full trust and reduced risk of corruption and theft, while at the same time avoids the high banking overhead when distributing small amounts of cash.
-3. Using blockchain DEX allows persons-in-need to collect, exchange and buble tokens from a number of cooperating helper organisations into a significant sum, that can be redeemed as fiat with the lowest overhead possible, and used to buy medicine, education, tools etc.
+3. Using blockchain DEX allows persons-in-need to collect, exchange and bundle tokens from a number of cooperating helper organisations into a significant sum, that can be redeemed as fiat with the lowest overhead possible, and used to buy medicine, education, tools etc.

 # Specifications of project Pepito, December 2020
 [The project is here](https://github.com/kvutien/Machu-Picchu/tree/main/Pepito).